nyannkov/Psgino/README.md

 ```

 The MML of the sound effect to be played can be set with the SetSeMML() method.
 The usage is the same as the SetMML() method, but please note that the MML that can be read is only single notes, not triads.
 PlaySe() and StopSe() methods can be used to start and stop playing sound effects, respectively.
-The playing status of the sound effect can be obtained with GetSeStatus().
-This status is the same as GetStatus().
+The playing status of the sound effect can be obtained with GetSeStatus().This method, like the GetStatus() method, returns a value of type enum PlayStatus.

 Note that PsginoZ uses the C channel of PSG (ch=2 in the source code) for sound effect generation.
 Therefore, if a sound effect is generated when three channels (A, B and C) are in use during BGM playback, the BGM will temporarily play on two channels (A and B).